 - Consume Magic is an offensive dispel tool on a 10-second cooldown, that also generates Fury when it successfully removes an effect.
-In Battle for Azeroth, this is much more relevant and many enemies have effects that are a high priority to remove (see our Consume Magic macro on the Havoc Demon Hunter macro page).
+This has become increasingly useful, due to how many enemies have effects that demand dispels (see our Consume Magic macro on the Havoc Demon Hunter macro page).

 - Chaos Nova is an AoE stun tool available to Havoc, that stuns all nearby targets for 2 seconds on a 1-minute cooldown with a 30 Fury cost.
 This is great for disrupting large groups of enemies, and can also be made free with a reduced cooldown when using the Unleashed Power talent.

 - Imprison can be used as a crowd control option if a target is too dangerous to engage in a group, or interrupt a high priority cast that is immune to interrupt effects.
 Enemies affected by this will also not aggro to your group, allowing you to use it to skip enemy packs if your route requires it.